Jocelyn Blore

 For more information about various subfields of forensics, please visit the main forensic scientist career page.

-These figures varied slightly according to a different source of data.
-PayScale (2023)—a respected aggregator of self-reported salary figures—found different figures among its 262 responding forensic scientists across the US:
+These figures varied slightly according to different sources of data.
+Payscale (July 2024)—a respected aggregator of self-reported salary figures—found different figures among its 262 responding forensic scientists across the US:

-New Jersey has a wealth of forensic science programs to train these aspiring crime solvers.
-Prospective forensic science students in NJ are encouraged to seek out programs that are accredited.
+New Jersey has many forensic science programs to train these aspiring crime solvers.
+Prospective forensic science students in NJ are encouraged to seek out accredited programs.
 Various accrediting agencies exist, but the Forensic Science Education Program Accreditation Commission (FEPAC) is the gold standard in forensics program accreditation.
-As of June 2023, there are no FEPAC-accredited programs in NJ, but there are several in nearby states which are discussed below.
+As of June 2024, there is online one FEPAC-accredited program in NJ, but there are several in nearby states which are discussed below.

-Even though NJ has no FEPAC-approved programs, students are urged to seek out programs with institutional accreditation from the Middle States Commission on Higher Education (MSCHE), the principal accrediting agency in this region recognized by the US Department of Education.
-Please visit the relevant section below for more information about programmatic and institutional accreditation.
+Even though NJ has only one FEPAC-approved program, students are urged to seek out programs with institutional accreditation from the Middle States Commission on Higher Education (MSCHE), the principal accrediting agency in this region recognized by the US Department of Education.
+Please visit the relevant section below for more programmatic and institutional accreditation information.

 For bachelor’s programs in forensics in NJ, typical admissions committees generally ask for the following: an official high school transcript with a competitive GPA, proof of having completed specific coursework (e.g., biology, chemistry, algebra), a personal statement, test scores (SAT or ACT tests, and TOEFL for non-native English speakers), and an application fee.
 Some programs may also request candidate interviews or letters of recommendation.